Pension Funds in Australia

 Australian pension funds can be divided into five groups: industry, retail, corporate, public and self-managed super funds.

 Although many funds are now open to all workers, industry funds find their origins in catering to specific sections of the workforce and are usually associated with a particular union.
 They often have union representatives on their boards, under a system called equal representation, where half of trustee directors are appointed by employer representatives and half by member representatives.
-In more recent years, there have been calls for at least a third of board members to be independent.
+In more recent years, there have been calls for at least a third of board members to be independent, while also increasing the number of female directors on the board.

-Retail funds are commercial pension funds, largely run by banks or wealth management businesses.
-They often have the benefit of a large army of financial planners, which forms a source of referrals and also provides a sticky client base.
-Some of the key players are MLC, Colonial First State and BT Financial Group.
+Retail funds or master trusts are commercial pension funds, which historically were run by banks or wealth management businesses.
+They often had the benefit of a large army of financial planners, which formed a source of referrals and also provided a sticky client base.

 Corporate funds have been on a sharp decline in Australia as companies have found it increasingly harder to compete with the larger and more sophisticated industry funds.
 In recent years, many companies, including mining giants BHP Billiton and Rio Tinto, have outsourced their corporate funds or disbanded them altogether.

-Public sector funds are for government employees and unlike most pension funds, some employers contribute more than the 9.5 per cent minimum.
-For example, members of the Australian Public Service receive 15.4 per cent in superannuation contributions.
+Public sector funds are for government employees and unlike most pension funds, some employers contribute more than the 11 per cent minimum.
+For example, members of the Australian public service receive 15.4 per cent in superannuation contributions.

-TCorp, the asset management arm of the state of New South Wales, is one of the larger institutional investors that looks after pensions of public servants.
-It is the product of the merger of several public organisations, including workers’ compensation schemes, and has more than $110 billion in assets under management.
+TCorp, the asset management arm of the state of New South Wales, is one of the larger institutional investors that looks after the pensions of public servants.
+It is the product of the merger of several public organisations, including workers’ compensation schemes, and has $106 billion in assets under management.

 Peer Risk and Asset Allocation

-Many superannuation funds in Australia offer members a menu of investment options, but have to choose which one is their default option, called MySuper.
-Most MySuper products take the shape of a balanced fund, with an asset allocation of between 60 per cent to 75 per cent to growth assets, including equities.
+Superannuation funds in Australia offer members a menu of investment options that they can choose from, depending on their risk appetite and circumstances.
+But all funds need to have a default option, called MySuper.
+Most MySuper products take the shape of a balanced fund, with an asset allocation of between 60 per cent to 75 per cent to growth assets, including equities, and the remainder defensive assets.

 A number of providers have opted to offer life-cycle options, which automatically adjust the asset allocation and have more defensive exposures as the member grows older.